 Address: 1970 W Montrose Ave, Chicago, IL 60613

-Hopleaf Bar is another atmospheric favorite due to its exposed brick crawling with green vines, candlelit tables, excellent beer selection, and unique menu (try the duck reuben!).
+Hopleaf Bar is another atmospheric favorite due to its exposed brick crawling with green vines, candlelit tables on the patio, excellent beer selection, and unique menu (try the duck reuben!).
 The back patio would be our first date pick considering inside can become overly crowded and loud.

 Address: 5148 N Clark St, Chicago, IL 60640

 The space, lighting, and overall atmosphere is excellent at this Mexican inspired restaurant right in the heart of Lakeview.
 Choose from the abundance in margarita varieties, categorized by "Sweet," "Spicy," and "Smoky".
 My personal favorite is the spicy El Fuego topped with jalapeno foam.
 The interior is beautiful – featuring rustic reclaimed wood, open-air garage doors, and sensual fireplaces.
 It feels like you're snuggled up in a mountain cabin all in the comfort of Chicago.

 Address: 2901 N Sheffield Ave, Chicago, IL 60657

 This is more than just a bar – it's an arcade.
 This is a great date for those preferring action versus sitting down over a cocktail.
 The expansiveness of the venue allows you to grab drinks at the bar, chat while people watching window-side, or meander through the maze of 40+ vintage arcade games.
 There's now a River North location for those who want to check it out and report back to us – but we're assuming it's not as cool as its Lakeview counterpart.

 Address: 2833 N. Sheffield, Chicago, IL 60657

 If your date is an ardent ale drinker, we highly recommend the Half Acre Tap Room.
 However, DryHop Brewers is a craft beer alternative that isn't quite so niche, mostly because of the small plate and full bar options.
 You can't go wrong by mixing innocuous small talk with a flight of in-house brews; that's the kind of disarming combination that guarantees a second date!